3.1 General context

 In 2021, secondary school graduates experienced the highest relative increase in unemployment rates (+36.9%) when compared to the year prior.
 With an ascent of 24.0%, university graduates faced the lowest relative increase in unemployment rates out of all educational graduates.
 When considering youth however, young people with a higher level of education saw a relative increase in unemployment by 36.7% while the relative inclines for individuals with an apprenticship education or the maximum level of compulsory education amounted to 30.5% and 29.3%.

-Previously, the 2020 proportion of young people neither in employment nor in education or training (NEET) in all adolescents (15 to 24 years) was 8,0%.
-According to a 2019 report by the Public Employment Service Austria (Arbeitsmarktlage 2019), the average unemployment period was 121 days and thus an average of 4 days shorter than in 2018.
-However, it is highly likely that the COVID-19 pandemic brought this declining trend to a halt in 2020.
+The 2021 proportion of young people neither in employment nor in education or training (NEET) in all adolescents (15 to 24 years) was 8,5%.
+According to a 2019 report by the Public Employment Service Austria (Arbeitsmarktlage 2020), the average unemployment period was 126 days and thus an average of 5 days longer than in 2019.

 With a look at the previous economic crisis, Eurostat data from 2013 showed the Austrian youth unemployment rate (under-25-year-olds) at 9.2%.
 Even though the rate rose slightly in 2013, youth unemployment overall in Austria was declining in 2009-2013 - despite renewed turbulence in the aftermath of the international financial, economic and debt crisis.
 In 2012, according to the Youth Guarantee Implementation Plan (YGIP), the unemployment rate of 15-24-year-olds amounted to 8.7% (among the lowest in the EU).
 The average duration of being registered unemployed was 69 days (72 days for 20-24-year-olds and 57 days for up-to-19-year-olds).
 The risk of becoming unemployed was considerably higher for those having at most compulsory education (20.9%), while being much lower for those who finished secondary (depending on the type of school 6.5-3.4%) or tertiary education (2.7%).
 On average 78 700 young people between 15 and 24 (7.8%) were neither in formal education nor employed in 2012.
 The Austrian early-school-leaving rate has been on a decreasing trend and stood at 7.6% in 2012.
 Also, the number of persons with less than upper secondary education had fallen from 14.3% to 10.6% in a time frame of ten years, while the share of persons with tertiary education had risen from 21.0% to 26.0%.